 Prepare for your nursing career at M State, where our program options include Associate Degree Nursing, LPN to Associate Degree Nursing Bridge and Practical Nursing Diploma.
 All three programs have both fall and spring starts.

 Whether you are beginning your nursing career or continuing your professional nursing education, M State provides you with an excellent educational experience.
 M State offers these three nursing options:

-- Associate Degree in Nursing Advanced Standing Option (32 credits supported by 21 credits of prerequisites and 11 credits for prior learning)
+- LPN to Associate Degree Nursing Bridge (32 credits supported by 21 credits of prerequisites and 11 credits for prior learning)

 While all students are welcome to apply to M State's nursing programs, acceptance is selective.
 There are specific criteria for each program.
 Many students take general education courses at M State - including courses in mathematics, biology and chemistry - in preparation for application to the nursing program.
 Although not all of these courses are required for program applicants, they may improve an applicant's eligibility.